-Getting access to the REST APITo be able to create API keys your APSIS Pro account needs to be configured to get access to the REST API. (contact APSIS at firstname.lastname@example.org or +46 (0)40 24 97 70 to place an order for the API, or if you have any questions regarding access to the API).
+Getting access to the REST APIIn order to create API keys, your APSIS Pro account needs to be configured to get access to the REST API.
+If you want to place an order for the API or if you have any questions regarding access, please contact us at firstname.lastname@example.org or +46 (0)40 24 97 70.

-Using an API KeyThe API uses HTTP basic authentication as its authentication mechanism where the username is set to the API key and the password is empty.
-The format for an API request is
+APSIS Pro REST API also allows HTTP basic authentication where the username is set to the API key and the password is empty.

 Code and HTTP Status CodeThe "code" in the API response contains a status of how the API request went.
 In addition to the code in the content, the HTTP Status Code is also set to reflect the status of the request.
 These are the codes and HTTP Status Codes the APSIS API will return:

 |-1||500||Internal Server Error - there was an issue with the API server.
 Contact APSIS support with the request details to get this resolved.|

 |-2||400||Validation Error - One or more parameters in the request are invalid.|

 |-3||404||Not Found - the URL is incorrect and no API method is found to deal with the request.|